-Sheet Pan Quesadillas with Sweet Potatoes, Poblanos and Black Beans with Chipotle Sour Cream are a delicious light vegetarian meal or appetizer!
+Vegetarian Sheet Pan Quesadillas with Sweet Potatoes, Poblanos and Black Beans with Chipotle Sour Cream are a delicious light vegetarian meal or appetizer!

 Are you ready for the crazy Thanksgiving holiday week?

 Because this is a week where we all indulge, here’s a light and healthful way to enjoy a meatless meal without a lot of hands-on time: Sheet Pan Quesadillas with Sweet Potatoes, Poblanos and Black Beans with Chipotle Sour Cream!

-These sheet pan quesadillas do require a fair amount of oven time, but once prepped and in the oven, you can do other things.
+- These sheet pan quesadillas do require a fair amount of oven time, but once prepped and in the oven, you can do other things.

-Because I bake these quesadillas rather than fry them and I don’t have to worry about filling falling out when they require flipping, I really fill them up!
+- Because these quesadillas bake rather than fry, and don’t have to worry about filling falling out when they require flipping, I really fill them up!
 Give the top tortilla a good shot of cooking spray and bake until it’s crispy and the cheese melts.